victorhuangkk/york_optimization_final/README.md

-# york_optimization_final
+# York Math Optimization (6902) Final Exam

 This the final exam of my modern optimization class at York university.